Where to go in Japan

 The smallest of Japan’s four main islands, Shikoku’s mountainside shrines, manicured gardens and artist retreats are a chance to slow down and experience authentic Japanese culture at its rural best.

-Lush jungle, sandy beaches and coral reefs define Okinawa, a holiday-friendly group of more than 100 subtropical islands that extend across 700 kilometres of the South China Sea from Kyushu to Yonaguni-jima, almost within sight of Taiwan.
+Lush jungle, sandy beaches, coral reefs and karate define Okinawa, a holiday-friendly group of more 160 subtropical islands that extend across 700 kilometres of the South China Sea from Kyushu to Yonaguni-jima, almost within sight of Taiwan.